Friday, November 15, 2024

 : day

 Notice the above Compute is passing function arguments from right to left.
-For example, next_weekday saturday computes to monday which is passed as an argument to the function on the left next_weekday which uses it to compute the final answer tuesday.
+For example, next_weekday saturday computes to monday which is passed as an argument to the function on the left next_weekday which uses monday to compute the final answer tuesday.

 2. CONCLUSION